lorrainewongmw/PhD-dissertation/README.md

 ## Dataset desciption
 I use one common dataset for all three analysis.
 The main data source is the Swiss Longitudinal Demographic Database.
 It is a linked dataset with administrative records and survey responses.
 The data is restricted to the research team with NCCR - On the move.
-The following is a list of variables I used, with the variable names in square brackets:
+The following is a list of variables I used:

 Dependent variables:
 - `emp`: employment